-Including unnecessary information in your business name is not permitted, and could result in your Business Profile being suspended.
+Including unnecessary information in your business name is not permitted, and could result in the suspension of your Business Profile.
 Refer to the specific examples below to determine what you can and can't include in your business name.

 Throughout the examples below, names or parts of names in italics would not be permitted.